Lemon basil: Culinary

 Lemon basil is the only basil used much in Indonesian cuisine, where it is called kemangi.
 It is often eaten raw with salad or lalap (raw vegetables) and accompanied by sambal.
 Lemon basil is often used to season certain Indonesian dishes, such as curries, soup, stew and steamed or grilled dishes.
 In Thailand, Lemon basil, called maenglak (แมงลัก), is one of several types of basil used in Thai cuisine.
 The leaves are used in certain Thai curries and it is also indispensable for the noodle dish khanom chin nam ya.
 In the Philippines, where it is called sangig, particularly in Cebu and parts of Mindanao, Lemon basil is used to add flavor to law-uy, which is an assortment of local greens in a vegetable-based soup.
 The seeds resemble chia seeds after they have been soaked in water and are used in sweet desserts.
 It is also used in North East part of India state Manipur.
 In Manipur, it is used in curry like pumpkin, used in singju (a form of salad), and in red or green chilli pickles.
 The Garo, Khasi and Jaintia tribe of Meghalaya also use it in their cuisine.
 The Garos call it panet (pronounced phanet).
 They use it to prepare cold sauce (Ind.
-Chutney) with added ingredients like fermented fish, chilly, onions sometimes roasted tomatoes.
+Chutney) with added ingredients like fermented fish, chile, onions sometimes roasted tomatoes.
 In Tripura, it is known as banta, and is used by Tripuri community to make banta mosdeng, a fermented fish-based spicy chutney.

+In Nigerian cuisine, lemon basil is referred to as partminger or curry leaf, not to be confused with the unrelated curry tree Bergera koenigii cultivated in the Indian subcontinent.